As a member of the Canadian Federation

 This page provides the most recent Call

 for Papers / Appel aux contributions, as well as

 a Panel Proposal form / Soumission d’un panel, an Individual

 Paper Proposal form / Soumission de communication individuelle, a Roundtable Proposal form / Soumission pour une table ronde, and a Graduate Student Activities Proposal form / Proposition d’activité pour les étudiants des cycles supérieurs.
-Be careful to note the deadline of January 10, 2014!
+The deadline for submission of abstracts is February 1, 2015.